Victoria-Quek/WAD2Project/README.md

 ## Instructions
-Go to signInSignUp.html, create an account and log in
+Go to signInSignUp.html, create an account and log in OR
+You can use this dummy account:
+Username: ProfMokie
+Password: 123

 1. You are now at wad2_index.
 Set up your profile by clicking on 'Profile' on the nav bar and clicking the edit button.
 2. Go back to landing page by clicking 'Home' on the nav bar.
 Generate itinerary by inputting your budget, destination & duration.
 3. Go to 'calculator' on the nav bar.
 Input destination, origin and travel modes to get the distance between the locations, time taken to travel between them and the carbon dioxide emitted.
-4. Go to 'chatbot' on the nav bar if you have any queries on travelling.
+4. Go to 'chatbot' on the nav bar if you have any queries on sustainable travelling.
 5. Go to 'posts' on the nav bar to view all posts.
 Search posts by using the given fields.
 To view the user's profile, click on the username.
 You can view all the user's posts under the profile page.
    Click on title to view post details.
 Feel free to leave a like and comment on the post.
 6. Click on the create button to start creating your own post.
 Fill in title,description,tags(optional).
-   Click on 'next' button and fill up the attraction name, click on 'check' button, choose a image to upload.
+   Click on 'next' button and fill up the attraction name, click on 'check' button, choose image(s) to upload.
 Click on 'preview' button to preview post and click on 'post' button to post.
 You can view your own posts under 'profile'.
 7. Click on 'logout' on the navbar and log out after you are done using the website.

-## Updates
-You can see the other users' posts upon clicking on their username in itinerary and going to their profile page.
-You can also see your own posts in your own profile page.
-Colors and sizing of buttons updated.